 A notary stamp indicates that the notary witnessed the signing and verified the signer’s identity using a photo ID.
 In contrast, a medallion signature guarantee takes the authentication process further by confirming that the signer has the legal authority to transfer securities or assets by requiring additional documentation, such as bank statements and tax returns.

-Let’s dive deeper into medallion signature guarantee stamps and notary public stamps.
+Let’s dive deeper into the major differences between a medallion stamp vs notary public stamps.

 A medallion signature guarantee (MSG) is a signature and stamp combo that authorizes the transfer of securities (bonds, stocks, or other financial assets).

 Documents endorsed with a medallion signature guarantee warrant that the endorser’s signature is genuine and the endorser has the legal capacity and authority to transfer securities.

 When do you need a medallion signature guarantee?

 Investment firms and other financial institutions require an MSG whenever a sale or change of ownership of a bond or stock occurs.
 The most common uses include: transferring securities to a new account, gifting a stock or bond, or when the owner of the securities has passed away.